View navigation

 However, as mentioned above, the act also prevents federal agencies from procuring or even doing business with contractors who use banned equipment.

 Therefore, even if you are a non-federal agency, you may still need to update your surveillance cameras.
-This could apply, for example, to construction businesses working on government contracts.
+This could apply, for example, to construction businesses working on government contracts or sites where they need to have stringent Jobsite Security.

 Mobile Surveillance Trailer for Law Enforcement